rktjmp/lush.nvim/README.md

 - You like a lush theme you got online, but want to change a few specific parts of it, such as the comment style, or the background color.

+- You want to add a plugin to an theme by using it's existing groups.

 - You are writing your own theme and want to make a small tweaks to create a variant, for example a high-contrast or colorblind safe mode.